kaelemc/vrnetlab/cisco/iol-l2/README.md

 ### License (.iourc)

-Unlike the older IOU (IOS on Unix) a `.iourc` license file may not be required, however you still can provide one if neccesary.
+Unlike the older IOU (IOS on Unix) a `.iourc` license file may not be required, however you still can provide one if necessary.

 The `.iourc` license file can be placed next to the IOL binary (in this directory).